thundergolfer/uni/machine_learning/applications/spam/a_plan_for_spam/readme.md

 This code is for education, both of myself and others who care to engage with it.
 As such, it has understanding-oriented rules.

 1. 'From scratch'.
-No libraries or frameworks.
+No 3rd-party libraries or frameworks (stdlib OK).
 Write a basic version of what's needed.
 2. Run locally.
 Let's avoid the pain and added complexity of Docker, Kubernetes, AWS, etc.
 3. End-to-end, deliver business value.
 Don't build only the model.
 The model is not an application.